 By taking care of his tires and with no cautions during Stage 2, Logano easily held onto the lead.
 Despite a late charge by Hamlin, Logano fought Denny off to take the Stage win.
 Earning 10 Stage points and 1 Playoff point for his efforts.
 The long green flag run also allowed Logano to lap all but 14 cars.
 Including Harvick, although the #4 car got the lap back as the lucky dog when the yellow flew at the end of the Stage.

 The Final Stage

 As the leaders approached green flag pitstops, William Byron(24) spun bringing out the caution.
-With 365 laps in the books, a full tank of fuel and fresh tires will last the 135 laps to the finish.
+With 365 laps in the books, a full tank of fuel and fresh tires would last the 135 laps to the finish.
 Coming out of the pits it was Truex Jr. holding onto the lead.
 He was followed by Logano, Hamlin, Almirola, and Kyle Busch.

 86 Laps to Go